santanuroul123/argocd-in-one-shot/06_argocd_notifications/README.md

 2. **Introduce a failure**:

-   * Edit the Git manifest for chai-app (e.g., wrong image tag), like below(the `v1` tag does not exist):
+   * Edit the Git manifest for chai-app (e.g., wrong image tag), like below (the `v1` tag does not exist):

       ![image-tag](output_images/image-8.png)

    * Commit & push → ArgoCD App will go in `Degraded` status after sometime (wait for it to become `Degraded` - it will take time).

-   * Verify in another terminal by connect to instance, run:
+   * Verify in another terminal by connecting to instance, run:

      ```bash
       kubectl -n argocd logs deploy/argocd-notifications-controller --follow
      ```

-      * wait for it to become `ture`(will become true when App health will be `Degraded`, and triggers the email sending):
+      * wait for it to become `ture` (will become true when App health will be `Degraded`, and triggers the email sending):

         ![health-false](output_images/image-7.png)

 3. **Observe Email**:
-   * When app status becomes `Degraded` email will be sent:
+   * When app status becomes `Degraded`, email will be sent:

       ![degraged-app](output_images/image-9.png)